enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/jobs/writing_payloads.rst

 In that case, JQM will simply launch the main function.
 If there are some arguments defined (default arguments in the :term:`JobDef` or arguments given at enqueue time) their value will be put inside the String[] parameter *ordered by key name*.

-There is no need for any dependencies towards JQM libraries in that case - direct reuse of existing code is possible.
+There is no need for any dependencies towards any JQM libraries in that case - direct reuse of existing code is possible.

 This would run perfectly, without any specific dependencies or imports::

     public class App
     {
         public static void main(String[] args)
         {
             System.out.println("main function of payload");
         }
     }

 .. note:: It is not necessary to make jars executable.
 The jar manifest is ignored by JQM.